andersonfreitas/show-as-tree/README.md

 ## Use cases

-Sometimes, it's useful for peeking which which are being installed:
+Sometimes, it's useful for discovering which files are being installed by some script:

 ```console
 $ find / > pre-install.txt